dlarbi/card-flipping-game/README.md

 #### Patterns/ideas

+* CSS is patterned using the BEM methodology.
+For reference: https://en.bem.info/methodology/

 * /classes/Card.js and /classes/Board.js are components similar to the thought process found in React components, Vue components, et al.  Each component has a set of properties to describe the component's state, methods to act upon those properties, and a render method to decide an HTML markup based on the properties, which renders to a given DOM element.
 There is no virtual DOM/diffing, or binding of component.render() methods to data change events, so each component is re-rendered when it's render method is called explicitly in the Controller.
 For example, a card can do things like this (pseudocode):

 ```